Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Proof of Lemma

-We will argue that the (approximate belief) MDPs on $\{ \varphi^i ( \bs ) : \bs \in \bX \}$ and on $\{ \varphi^j ( \bs ) : \bs \in \bX \}$ are equivalent.
-Then, since player $i$ and $j$'s policies are mean-field symmetric, they correspond to the same stationary policy for this (approximate belief) MDP, and are therefore both either $\epsilon$-optimal for that MDP or not; the result will follow.
+We will argue that the approximate belief MDP on $\{ \varphi^i ( \bs ) : \bs \in \bX \}$ faced by player $i$ is equivalent to the approximate belief MDP on $\{ \varphi^j ( \bs ) : \bs \in \bX \}$ faced by player $j$.
+Then, since player $i$ and $j$'s policies are symmetric, they correspond to the same stationary policy for this approximate belief MDP, and are therefore both either $\epsilon$-optimal for that MDP or not; the result will follow.

-To see that the approximate belief MDP facing player $i$ is equivalent to that facing player $j$, we observe that the construction of \cite{kara2021convergence} depends only on the stage cost function, the observation channel, and the unique invariant distribution on the underlying state space.
+To see that the approximate belief MDP facing player $i$ is equivalent to that facing player $j$, we observe that the construction of \cite{kara2022convergence} depends only on the stage cost function, the observation channel, and the unique invariant distribution on the underlying state space.
 The stage cost and observation channel are symmetric and shared by players $i$ and $j$, so it suffices to show that the unique invariant distribution on $\bX$, say $\nu_{\bpi}$, is symmetric in the following sense: